 Data Science Meetups & Communities in Nevada

 - Big Data Developers Las Vegas: IBM is behind this meetup, which convenes roughly once a month.
 Hour 1 covers a specific technology IBM wants you to know about.
-Hours 2 to 4 are devoted to a group project utilizing that technology.
-IBM is famous for building machines that can win at Jeopardy, so presentations often feature preeminent data scientists.
+Hours 2 to 4 are devoted to collaboration.

 Data Science Conferences & Workshops in Nevada

-Vegas attracts more than bachelor parties and cash-flush tourists.
-It’s also a top conference destination.
 In the world of data science, Innovation Enterprise puts together two-day big data summits across the world, many of which land in Sin City.
-For example, in January 2018 it holds the Big Data Innovation Summit and the Business Analytics Innovation Summit back to back.
+For example, in January 2018 it held the Big Data Innovation Summit and the Business Analytics Innovation Summit back to back.
 Both conferences attract business managers and executives who want to learn directly from data scientists how they can improve their operations.
-Here are three events that roll the dice year after year:
+Here’s an event that rolls the dice year after year:

-- TDWI Las Vegas: This is a weeklong training – with multiple full-day and half-day courses to choose from – for anyone who wants to receive a consolidated intro to analytics or improve their skills.
-The price is in the thousands of dollars and increases the more days you stay (up to six).
+- TDWI Las Vegas: This is a weeklong training – with multiple courses to choose from – for anyone who wants to receive a consolidated intro to analytics or improve their skills.
+The price is in the thousands of dollars and increases the more days you stay.
 However, students get in for half-price.

 Data Science Jobs in Nevada

-Nevada has nine Fortune 1000 companies.
-Seven are in the casino/gaming industry, among them Las Vegas Sands Corporation, Boyd Gaming, Caesars and MGM Entertainment.
+Nevada has several Fortune 1000 companies.
+Some are in the casino/gaming industry, among them Las Vegas Sands Corporation, Boyd Gaming, and Caesars.
 Casinos want to limit losses and game developers want to keep players on their machines.
 In-house data analysts help them see patterns in players’ habits.
 Those jobs are primarily based in Vegas, but game makers in Reno also attract talent.
 They include big players International Game Technology (IGT) and the much smaller Ruby Seven Studios.